KSAH-42/RabbitOM/README.md

 ![Player](https://github.com/KSAH-42/RabbitOM/blob/master/Resources/Images/RabbitOM.MediaPlayer.Udp.png)

 if your camera is located I strongly recommended to used TCP.
 Otherwise if you used UDP or the event the multicast transport, contact your IT administrator and discuss with him.

+# RabbitOM.MJpegPlayer is used to decode RTP packets ( RFC 2435 )

+This sample demonstrate how to create MJpeg player to reconstruct a complete frame from jpeg fragments using a homemade jpeg image builder without any externals dependencies.

 # About the next rtsp client (experimental)